Risk Dimensions and Data Sources

 Description of the data:

-These two factors are combined into a 0–100 score, where 100 indicates highly efficient nitrogen management and 0 indicates poor performance.
-The SNMI is then converted into a fertiliser-use score, where lower EPI performance (i.e., less efficient nitrogen management) corresponds to a higher fertiliser-use risk.
+These indicators are combined into a 0–100 score, where 100 represents highly efficient nitrogen management and 0 represents poor performance.
+The SNMI is then converted into a fertiliser-use risk score, where lower EPI performance, meaning less efficient nitrogen management, corresponds to a higher fertiliser-use risk.

 The underlying nitrogen-input data used in the SNMI originates from FAOSTAT fertiliser-use reporting.